zaiah/vmsuite/README.md

 -k     Stop an instance of a VM. or profiles
 -r     Restart an instance of a VM.
--s     Take a snapshot of a VM.
--h     Show this help message and quit.
+-s     Take a snapshot of a VM. x -h     Show this help message and quit.
+-a     Set an alias for a machine.

+## vmmulti

 ## vmsec